-To ensure program fidelity and proper credit, Money Smart for Adults must be delivered by Business Office staff or Unit Team.
-This program may also be delivered by a qualified volunteer or contractor.
+To ensure program fidelity and proper credit, Money Smart for Adults must be delivered by the Business Office or Unit Team.
+This program may also be delivered by a Special Populations Coordinator or a qualified volunteer or contractor.

 Money Smart for Older Adults (MSOA) provides awareness among older adults on how to prevent elder financial exploitation and to encourage advance planning and informed financial decision-making.
 There are seven segments covering the following topics: Common Types of Elder Financial Exploitation, Scams Targeting Veterans, Identity Theft, Medical Identity Theft, Scams that Target Homeowners, Planning for Unexpected Life Events, and How to Be Financially Prepared for Disasters.